| |

 -

 Access Note 3-22-06: The Crystal Lake recreation area has been closed since the Curve Fire September 2002.
-The Forest Service had been repairing it from fire and bark beetle damage, and when I first posted this trip report in August 2003, Hwy 39 to the Crystal Lake enterance was open.
+The Forest Service had been repairing it from fire and bark beetle damage, and when I first posted this trip report in August 2003, Hwy 39 to the Crystal Lake entrance was open.
 But the torrential rains of January 2005 badly damaged the road.
-So CalTrans has closed Hwy 39 at the gate just above the West Fork, making the Crystal Lake recreation area inaccessible to the public.
+So CalTrans has closed Hwy 39 at the gate just above the West Fork, making the Crystal Lake Recreation Area inaccessible to the public.
 They have made substantial progress, but as of 3-22-06, the Forest Service says that it probably won't be until late fall 2006 before it is open.
 If you'd like to access these trails before then, come work with the San Gabriel Mountains Trailbuilders.

 -

 Trail Conditions - Update 11-20-04: The early-season storms of October 2004 inflicted heavy damage to Windy Gap Trail.
 On October 2, the San Gabriel Mountains Trailbuilders had completed a productive season of work, restoring the trail to good condition.
 But two weeks later heavy rains gorged large gullies across the trail.
 There were half dozen washouts that ranged from five to eight feet deep, some up to fifteen feet wide.
 On November 20, the Trailbuilders, accompanied by an equestrian crew, went up the trial to recover some heavy equipment that had been cached.
-It was amazing to see these pack animals horses and mules negotiate the deep gullies.
+It was amazing to see these pack animalshorses and mulesnegotiate the deep gullies.
 The animals and their handlers performed superbly.

 -

 Access Update 11-20-04: Evidently the Forest Service has again closed Hwy 39 at the gate just above the West Fork, making the Crystal Lake recreation area inaccessible to the public.
-On a positive note, there is lots of activity in getting the recreation area back to usable condition utility crews running power lines, workers restoring campground buildings, loggers removing dead trees, and crews dredging the lake.
+On a positive note, there is lots of activity in getting the recreation area back to usable conditionutility crews running power lines, workers restoring campground buildings, loggers removing dead trees, and crews dredging the lake.
 So perhaps Crystal Lake may be open this coming summer.
 We'll see.

-Related links on Dan's Hiking Pages:
+Related links on Dan's Hiking Blog:

 Links: